nholtz/sanal-book/_build/notebooks/sdbeams/eq-demo-2.md

 # Demonstration of Equilibrium for a Beam Structure
-The following beam structure may not be completely shown, though it is complete enough to discuss the principles of equilibrium.
+The following beam structure is shown in order to discuss the principles of equilibrium.

 ![Beam Structure](../../images/sdbeams/eq/eq-demo-2-01.svg)